Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

 - A large hero image of the website's logo.

-- A row of promo-cards, explaining how to use the website in a fun, provocative manner, that is culturally appropriate for the websites intended purpose - gamifying the "Employee of the Month" experience.
+- A row of promo cards, explaining how to use the website in a fun, provocative manner, that is culturally appropriate for the website's intended purpose - gamifying the "Employee of the Month" experience.

 - A button to send new users to the "Sign Up" page